-This section will consist of biographical data and will include only the academic essentials for the participating researchers listed under Section IV(b) above and other principal investigators if applicable.
-This may include, for the participating researchers, a list of up to five publications most closely related to the proposed equipment acquisition, and up to five other significant recent publications.
+This section will consist of biographical sketches of the participating researchers listed under Section V.A.4.b above and other principal investigators if applicable.
+This may include, for the participating researchers, a list of up to five publications most closely related to the projects for which the proposed equipment will be used, and up to five other significant recent publications.
 This material should appear in the Biographical Sketches section and will not be counted in the page limitation requirement.
-The entire Biographical Sketches section is limited to no more than 3 pages.
+The Biographical Sketches section is limited to no more than 2 pages per PI, co-PI, or participating researcher.